gematik/techblog/_posts/2025-12-09-rmi-migration--preventing-legacy.markdown

 A problem was discovered during the update of the project "ZTDV" that is preventing the Spring Framework update.

-Project ZTDV uses RMI to access various services of library "gem-cards".
+Project 'ZTDV' is an important in-house project that uses RMI to access various services in our 'gem-cards' project.

 The class \'org.springframework.remoting.rmi.RmiServiceExporter\' from
 \'spring-context\' establishes the RMI connection between "ZTDV" and